Skip to main content

 Advanced Care Options at Fountain of Youth Dental

-Dr. Cappetta combines proven experience with modern tools to treat gum disease comfortably and effectively.
+Dr. Cappetta combines 35+ years of proven experience with modern tools to treat gum disease comfortably and effectively.
 Using soft tissue lasers, he removes infected tissue and bacteria while encouraging regeneration.
 This minimally invasive approach reduces bleeding and discomfort compared to traditional surgery.

 For more advanced cases, personalized treatment may include: